fmaguire/mag_sim_paper/manuscript.md

 ### Recovery of Genomic Elements
 #### Chromosomes

-The overall ability of MAG methods to recapitulate the original chromosomal source genome results varied widely.
+The overall ability of MAG methods to recapitulate the original chromosomal source genomes varied widely.
-We considered the "identity" of a given MAG bin to be that of the genome that composes the largest proportion of sequence within that bin.
+We considered the "identity" of a given MAG bin to be that of the genome that comprises the largest proportion of sequence within that bin.
 In other words if a bin is identifiably 70% species A and 30% species B we consider that to be a bin of species A.
-Ideally, we wish to generate a single bin for each source genome comprised of the entire genome and no contigs from other genomes.
+Ideally, we wish to generate a single bin for each source genome consisting of the entire genome and no contigs from other genomes.
 Some genomes are cleanly and accurately binned regardless of the assembler and binning method used (see Fig. @fig:speciescov).
 Specifically, greater than 90% of _Streptomyces parvulus_ (minimum 91.8%) and _Clostridium baratii_ (minimum 96.4%) chromosomes are represented in individual bins across all methods.
 However, no other genomes were consistently recovered at >30% chromosomal coverage across methods.